WaLLy3K/Pi-hole-Block-Page/README.md

 * **Set an admin email**: When users come across the block page, they will be presented with a link to email the admin in case they want it whitelisted
 * **Set custom style sheet**: Not everyones sense of asthetics is the same
 * **Set custom favicon**: Change the bookmark icon to suit your needs
-* **Set custom logo**: Change the logo on the top right of the page to suit your needs
+* **Set custom logo**: Change the logo on the top left of the page to suit your needs
 * **Set block image**: Display an image of your choosing when a user comes across blocked 'file' content
 * **Display blank gif**: Choose whether iframed ads should display nothing, or the block image
 * **Allow whitelisting**: Choose whether users have the option to enter a password to whitelist a blocked page